luceboxed/headsup/README.md

 ## Current Features

 - Choose a coordinate to watch for alerts
-- Pushes a notification if a new alert is found (not tested on macOS)
+- Pushes a notification if a new alert is found
 - Customize the time between checking for new alerts
 - Click on an alert in the app for more details